Participation in an open source project for developing a means of transport for people with disabilities. Join us!

 The design should result in a lightweight, adaptable and maneuverable vehicle.
 The ability to climb stairs remains a challenging option.

-"Rollchair" is crowd innovation!
+Good question!
+When you join, you are participating in an open source project.
 Patent specifications, inventions, design principles, construction plans, idea sketches and artwork are available to you worldwide free of charge and free of licenses for use in subsequent collaborative development.
-Join us and share your ideas with the "Rollchair" community.
+What we want to achieve is crowd innovation!
+We believe that inventing also has something to do with discovery.
+We are looking for you!